-- The assets of the Transportation Authority exceeded its liabilities at June 30, 2022 by \$560.5 million (net position).
-Of this amount, \$11.7 million represents net investment in capital assets and \$548.8 million represents restricted net position, which is restricted to congestion management programs. - The Transportation Authority's total net position increased by \$68.2 million.
-Expenses in the public transit projects and streets and highways projects decreased by \$50.6 million. - At June 30, 2022, the Transportation Authority's Governmental Fund reported a balance of \$648.8 million, an increase of \$73.7 million in comparison with the prior year.
+- The assets and deferred outflows of resources of the Transportation Authority exceeded its liabilities and deferred inflows of resources at June 30, 2023 by \$673.5 million (net position).
+Of this amount, \$11.7 million represents net investment in capital assets and \$661.8 million represents restricted net position, which is restricted to congestion management programs. - The Transportation Authority's total net position increased by \$113.0 million.
+Expenses in the public transit projects and streets and highways projects decreased by \$67.9 million. - As of June 30, 2023, the Transportation Authority's governmental fund reported a balance of \$761.8 million, an increase of \$113.0 million in comparison with the prior year.
 The whole amount represents restricted fund balance for Congestion Management including Measure A and Measure W projects.